onefangg/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * Names must be between 2 and 50 characters long and must only contain alphanumeric characters and spaces.
 * The length of the `PHONE` must be 3 to 15 numbers
-* The length of the `EMAIL` must be between 6 and 50 characters
+* The length of the `EMAIL` must be between 6 and 50 characters.
+  * It should be in the format `local-part@domain` and adhere to the following constraints:
+    1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+    1. This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+    2. The domain name must:
+    - end with a domain label at least 2 characters long
+    - have each domain label start and end with alphanumeric characters
+    - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 * The length of the `ADDRESS` must be between 6 and 70 characters
 * The length of the `REMARK` must be less than or equal to 70 characters